-- Add the broth, remaining 2 Tbsp red curry paste, mushrooms, bell pepper, spinach, tamari/soy sauce, agave, and lime zest.
+- Add the broth, remaining 2 tablespoons red curry paste, mushrooms, bell pepper, spinach, tamari, agave, and lime zest.
 Bring to a simmer, and cook for about 10 minutes.
 Remove from heat, and stir in the lime juice.

 - Arrange soy curls in individual serving bowls, and ladle soup over top.
 Garnish and serve.

 Nutrition information is an estimate and will vary depending on the exact amounts and specific products and ingredients used.
 We calculate this information using the online calculator cronometer.com.